Treatment for allergic rhinitis depends on your symptoms and how they affect your life.

 Antihistamines relieve symptoms of allergic rhinitis.
 They block the action of a chemical called histamine.
 Your body releases histamine in response to an allergen if your immune system is oversensitive.

-If your symptoms are very severe and you need rapid relief, your GP may prescribe a course of corticosteroid tablets for 5 to 10 days.
+If your symptoms are very severe and you need rapid relief, your GP may prescribe a course of steroid tablets for 5 to 10 days.

 Add-on treatments

-If allergic rhinitis does not improve with treatment, your GP may change or add to your treatment plan.
+If allergic rhinitis does not improve with treatment, your GP or pharmacist may change or add to your treatment plan.

 They may recommend:

-- increasing the dose of your corticosteroid nasal spray
+- increasing the dose of your steroid nasal spray

 - a short course of a decongestant nasal spray

-- combining antihistamine tablets with corticosteroid nasal sprays, and sometimes decongestants
+- combining antihistamine tablets with steroid nasal sprays, and sometimes decongestants

 - a nasal spray that contains a medicine called ipratropium to reduce nasal discharge and make breathing easier

-- a leukotriene receptor antagonist - a medicine that blocks the effects of chemicals called leukotrienes that release during an allergic reaction
+- a leukotriene receptor antagonist such as montelukast - a medicine that blocks the effects of chemicals called leukotrienes that release during an allergic reaction

 If add-on treatments do not work, your GP may refer you to a specialist for assessment and treatment.